Saendhor/myCode/sorting/bubblesort/BUBBLESORT.md

 </blockquote>
 #TODO LIST

-> expand insertionsort code to cover also float, double
+> expand bubblesort code to cover also float, double
-> macro that autoselects the proper insertionsort invocation
+> macro that autoselects the proper bubblesort invocation